e45lee/artifact-boolean-algebras/README.md

 ### Rebuilding the Artifact
-While not necessary to check the proofs nor to run Flix, the Docker images for this artifact can be rebuilt by running the `./rebuild-artifact` script located at the root of the artifact.
+While not necessary to check the proofs nor to run Flix, the Docker images for this artifact can be rebuilt by running the `./rebuild-artifact` script located at the root of the artifact from outside Docker.

 ## Using Flix and VSCode
 You can play around with Flix and the subeffecting via the command line or